ArunRamakani/network-international-assesment/README.md

 5) There is a bias in choosing technology stack towards open source components considering the limited resource availability for the assessment POC.

-6) Estimation approach is provided considering the agile software development methodology.
+6) Estimation approach is provided considering the agile software development methodology and assuming a single team member taking all stakeholders point of view.

 # Solution Approach